Stephanie Miller: Television talk show

 In the autumn of 1995, Miller became one of the few women to host her own late night television talk show, The Stephanie Miller Show, syndicated by Buena Vista Television.
 Unlike other late night television talk shows, the show had no band, no desk, a studio audience with nightclub-style seating instead of theatre-style seating, conversations with the audience via video phone, and pre-taped sketches starring Miller as real-life characters.
 Anne Beatts, formerly a writer on Saturday Night Live, was executive producer and a writer for the show.
 Beatts enjoyed working on the show with Miller, and liked the immediacy of a daily talk show.
 However, the show was canceled in December 1995 after only 13 weeks.
 Danny Bonaduce filled in for Miller the last week the show was on the air.
 Reflecting on the experience a few years later for an article in The Buffalo News, Miller said, "I think 13 weeks is a pretty tough shot for any unknown in late night.
-I felt like my dad must have felt in the 1964 campaign: 'I have no shot in hell, but I'll just give it a try.".
-Comedian and voice actor Carlos Alazraqui, who later worked with Miller on her KABC radio show, and is now a regular guest on her current radio program (Coffee with Carlos), was part of the Irregular Regulars sketch comedy group on Miller's television show.
+I felt like my dad must have felt in the 1964 campaign: 'I have no shot in hell, but I'll just give it a try."
+Comedian and voice actor Carlos Alazraqui, who later worked with Miller on her KABC radio show, and is a regular guest on her radio program (Coffee with Carlos), was part of the Irregular Regulars sketch comedy group on Miller's television show.